 The other day I wanted to burn an audio CD from some songs in my iTunes library, but I wasn’t planning on using iTunes to do the actual burning.
 I prefer to have more control over my tracks—such as setting gaps of different lengths between individual songs, or creating crossfades—so I typically use Roxio’s

-Toast with Jam 6
+Toast with Jam 6 for such purposes.

 I put together a 78-minute playlist in iTunes (a few of the tracks were songs I’d purchased from the iTunes Music Store) and then selected all the tracks in the playlist and dragged them into the Jam window as I’ve done many times before.
 Jam began populating with the songs I’d selected—and then it choked when it got to a purchased music file, telling me it couldn’t import protected music.
 I’d never had this problem before, and then it hit me—Apple must have changed something with QuickTime 7 (I’m running Tiger) to disable third-party usage of its protected-AAC files.
 Chris Breen also tested burning using Toast, and found that it would burn an audio CD, but that those tracks from protected files were actually silent.

 And then last week, Roxio released an

 update to its Toast product that officially turned off the same ability regardless of QuickTime version.
 The release notes stated that “following discussions with Apple, this version will no longer allow customers to create audio CDs, audio DVDs, or export audio to their hard drive using purchased iTunes music store content.”